Childhood mortality estimated from health facility data: the Preceding Birth Technique

 Figure 1.
 An idealized birth interval with possible points of contact with the health services.

-Models and empirical data have shown that the proportions dead amongst preceding birth children, Q, collected close to the time of the delivery of the index birth are close to the probability of dying by an age which is close to 80 per cent of the mean live birth interval, Ī. Tabulation of the median birth intervals for 35 of the most recent surveys covering the period 1990-2010 in sub-Saharan African countries shows that the median birth interval was 34.8 months (Macro International Inc 2012).
+Models and empirical data have shown that the proportions dead amongst preceding birth children, Q, collected close to the time of the delivery of the index birth are close to the probability of dying by an age which is close to 80 per cent of the mean live birth interval, Ī. Tabulation of the median birth intervals for 35 of the most recent surveys covering the period 1990-2010 in sub-Saharan African countries shows that the median birth interval was 34.8 months (STATcompiler).
 The only countries with median birth intervals over 40 months were Ghana (40), Namibia (42), South Africa (47) and Zimbabwe (47).
 The proportions of preceding births dead at the time of delivery of the index child is thus close to the proportions dead by the second birthday, in life table notation, 2q0.

 The reason that the proportion of previously born children who have died by the time of a subsequent birth closely approximates 2q0 in a life table is because the proportion dead is the integrated product of two asymmetrical functions.
 One is the distribution of births over time before the most recent birth, b(x), and the other is the cumulative probability of dying, q(x), taken from the early part of a life table.
 The monthly distribution of previous births is skewed with no live births occurring during the nine months preceding the current maternity but with a concentration of births around the mean birth interval, say 30 months, and a long tail stretching back in time before the most recent birth.
-The cumulative probabilities of dying in childhood in any life table rise quickly during the first two years of life but thereafter, the cumulative proportions dead, qx, flatten out beyond the age of two years (Hill and Aguirre 1990).
+The cumulative probabilities of dying in childhood in any life table rise quickly during the first two years of life but thereafter, the cumulative proportions dead, qx, flatten out beyond the age of two years ((Hill and Aguirre 1990).

 Figure 2 illustrates the shape of these two functions using real birth interval data (hence the slight irregularities attributable to date misreporting) and the probabilities of dying by month since birth taken from the UN General Model life table with a life expectancy at birth of 60 years.